aws/rolesanywhere-credential-helper/README.md

 ### credential-process

 Vends temporary credentials by sending a `CreateSession` request to the Roles Anywhere service.
 The request is signed by the private key whose path can be provided with the `--private-key` parameter.
+Currently, only plaintext private keys are supported.
 Other parameters include `--certificate` (the path to the end-entity certificate), `--role-arn` (the ARN of the role to obtain temporary credentials for), `--profile-arn` (the ARN of the profile that provides a mapping for the specified role), and `--trust-anchor-arn` (the ARN of the trust anchor used to authenticate).
 Optional parameters that can be used are `--debug` (to provide debugging output about the request sent), `--no-verify-ssl` (to skip verification of the SSL certificate on the endpoint called), `--intermediates` (the path to intermediate certificates), `--with-proxy` (to make the binary proxy aware), `--endpoint` (the endpoint to call), `--region` (the region to scope the request to), and `--session-duration` (the duration of the vended session).
 Instead of passing in paths to the plaintext private key on your file system, another option (depending on your OS) could be to use the `--cert-selector` flag.
 More details can be found below.

 Note that if more than one certificate matches the `--cert-selector` parameter within the OS-specific secure store, the `credential-process` command will fail.
 To find the list of certificates that match a given `--cert-selector` parameter, you can use the same flag with the `read-certificate-data` command.